ellysh/bash-programming-from-scratch/manuscript/answers.md

 ##### Exercise 3-6.
 The `case` statement

-The script for switching between configuration files will create [**symbolic links**](https://en.wikipedia.org/wiki/Symbolic_link) or symlinks.
-A symbolic link is a file of a special type.
-Instead of data, it contains a pointer to another file or directory.
+The script for switching between configuration files will create symbolic links.

 I> You cannot create a symbolic link in a Unix environment running on Windows.
 Instead, the `ln` utility copies the file or directory corresponding to the link.
 The utility works fine on Linux and macOS.